integreat-io/integreat-transformers/README.md

 - `subtract`: Subtracts the number of time intervals given by a period object (see below) from a service, and adds when going to a service.
 - `set`: Sets a part of the date/time to the value given by an object in the same format as a period object (see below).
-E.g. `{ type: 'day', value: 1 }` will return the first in the month from the given date.
+E.g. `{ day: 1 }` will return the first in the month from the given date.

 A period object has one or more keys refering to a time interval (see valid keywords below), with the value specifying the number of time intervals (for